rdkcentral/MVT/README.md

 Tests are grouped into test suites, which differ in streaming type (DASH, HLS, HSS, progressive) and player (Shaka Player, dash.js, hls.js, native).

 The test list is generated dynamically based on available streams (`mediaStreams.js`), test templates (`src/mediaTests.js`) and selected profile configuration (e.g. `src/profiles.js`).
-Each test is actually an instantiation of a test template e.g. `DASH-FMP4-AVC1-AAC Playback` and `DASH-DYNAMIC Playback` share the same test code (`src/mediaTests.js::testPlayback`), but use different media stream.
+Each test is actually an instantiation of a test template, e.g. `DASH-FMP4-AVC1-AAC Playback` and `DASH-DYNAMIC Playback` share the same test code (`src/mediaTests.js::testPlayback`), but use different media stream.

 There are six media test templates:

-- `Playback` verifies basic playback and media position progress on the span of 10 seconds
+- `Playback` - verifies basic playback and media position progress on the span of 10 seconds,
-- `Pause` verifies if browser is capable of pausing a stream
+- `Pause` - verifies if browser is capable of pausing a stream,
-- `PlayRate` verifies playback with various playback rates
+- `PlayRate` - verifies playback with various playback rates,
-- `Seek` executes seek operation
+- `Seek` - executes seek operation,
-- `AudioTracks` changes audio track
+- `AudioTracks` -  changes audio track,
-- `Subtitles` activates text tracks and verifies its content
+- `Subtitles` -  activates text tracks and verifies its content.

-During test execution test runner logs are printed into JavaScript console and into a div below tests list.
+During test execution, test runner logs are printed into JavaScript console and into a div below tests list.
 The video under test can be observed on the right-hand side of main view.
 All interactive elements are navigable via arrow keys and can be selected through [URL parameters](#url-parameters).

 ### URL parameters